zackhanni/soundslikesoma/_team/03-studio-trap-cat.md

 instagramurl: 'https://www.instagram.com/studiotrapcat'
 ---

-Buddy da cat is the real OG of the studio.
-Don t let Gage or Zack fool you, he is the one in charge calling the shots.
+Buddy the cat is the real OG of the studio.
+Don't let Gage or Zack fool you, he is the one in charge calling the shots.
 He will join your session if he thinks your music is worthy.